LukeAT/IRD-UI-Tests/README.md

 - Each test suite (spec file) has it's own bs and ss desk and user, permissioned only with each other.
 - Tests within a spec file run sequentially.
 Spec files run in parallel with each other.
 - All integrations (e.g. Markitwire, Triana, ANNADSB) are turned off, we only want to test our own code.
 - Don't go above 3 workers when running tests in parallel.
 Testing against UAT3 (for now) there is a strong relationship between workers and test flakiness.
-- TODO Look into adding id's to bid if needed.

 ### STANDARDS:
-- Only **use *soft* assertions in test methods** so we can assert things throughout the workflow from New to Affirmed.
+- **Use *soft* assertions in test methods** so we can assert things throughout the workflow from New to Affirmed.
 There is no drawback to putting soft assertions in an existing test rather than a new one, all fails are reported and execution continues uninterrupted.
-- **Use *normal* assertions in the user action methods** within user objects (`sendsRfq()` for example).
-This allows us to fail fast.
+- **Use *normal* assertions in the user action methods** within user objects, such as `sendsRfq()`.
+This allows us to fail faster.
 - When a change to IRD requires automated testing:
     - If you can add the needed assertion(s) to an existing test, without modifying the workflow, do that.
     - If the new assertions can only be made with a new workflow, write a new test.